Construction Cleaning

 This involves making sure that any remaining dust from the construction process is rigorously removed from all surfaces, fixtures, and remaining items.
 An old toothbrush can also be effective in removing any particles that have seeped into small crevices.
 Window seals should also be given careful attention, going over them with a vacuum cleaner and then wiping them down with a damp rag.

-Finally, if dealing with large construction dust deposits on furniture, change the filter on the vacuum’s hose attachment frequently to ensure no dust builds up again within the filter bag.
+Clean air vents and replace air filters to reduce dust spread during ventilation.
+Finally, if dealing with large construction dust deposits on furniture, change the filter on the vacuum's hose attachment frequently to ensure no dust builds up again within the filter bag.
 Following these steps will ensure your home comes out of construction looking truly immaculate.

 Step 5: Mop the Ceiling